StarTux/FastLeafDecay/README.md

-# FastLeavesDecay
+# FastLeafDecay
-Speed up leaves decay in Minecraft
+Speed up leaf decay in Minecraft

 ## Purpose
 Leaves in Minecraft will decay when they are not connected to a log block directly or via other leaves by a distance of 6 blocks or less.
 The game will udpate their distance very quickly, but only gradually and very slowly arrange for their decay.
 This is where the **FastLeavesDecay** plugin comes in.
 It will realize whenever a leaves block gets disconnected from any nearby logs keeping it alive, and schedule a prompt decay.
 A variety of configuration options are included.